 If you are not well-versed in the wide variety of peppers, you probably don't know the level of spice each type of chili pepper contains.
-Whether it's a poblano (dried are called ancho), jalapeño, habanero, or serrano, each has different degrees of heat, which is determined by how much capsaicin (a compound responsible for the pungency) is present in the pepper.
+Whether it's a poblano (dried are called ancho), jalapeño, habanero, or serrano, each has different degrees of heat which are determined by how much capsaicin (a compound responsible for the pungency) is present in the pepper.
 Luckily, this capsaicin can be measured in Scoville Heat Units, or SHU, on the Scoville scale.
-This scale lists the peppers by how may SHU are in each pepper, from the thousands for milder peppers all the way up to the hundreds of thousands and even millions for the spiciest varieties.
+This scale lists the peppers by how many SHU are in each pepper, from the thousands for milder peppers all the way up to the hundreds of thousands and even millions for the spiciest varieties.

 The presence of capsaicinoids in chili peppers is an irritant, but it is common for people to experience pleasurable and even euphoriant effects from ingesting capsaicin.
-Fans of chiles attribute this to a pain-stimulated release of endorphins.
+Fans of chilis attribute this to a pain-stimulated release of endorphins.
 A different reaction makes capsaicinoids useful as analgesics: applied topically, the heat of the chili gives relief to muscle pains and some forms of neuropathy.